vdelachaux/SVG-with-Classes/SVG with Classes/Documentation/Classes/svg.md

 >
 > 📌 With the exception of functions that return a specific result (getter function), each call returns the original `cs.svg` object, and you can include one call after another.

 > 📌 If a function is called, without passing the `applyTo` parameter, the target is the last created path.
-If the `applyTo` parameter is passed, it must be a DOM reference.
+If the `applyTo` parameter is passed, it must be a DOM reference or a stored name ("root", "latest", symbol name,…).

 > 📌 If creation or a setting function is called, without passing the `applyTo` parameter, before the creation of an object in the canvas, the target is canvas itself, otherwise the target is the last created object.
 If the `applyTo` parameter is passed, it can be: a DOM reference, an id, the name of a reference stored with the `.push()` function or a reserved name (`"root"`, `"latest"`, `"parent"`).